Scottish Gold Designer Rings by Sheila Fleet

 How much Scottish gold is in each piece of jewellery?

 100% of the gold used in jewellery that bears the Shelia Fleet Scottish Gold Mark comes from Scotgold's Cononish mine.
 No other sources of gold are used in these items.
 However, pure gold is too soft to use in jewellery by itself.
 Gold must be alloyed with other metals such as silver, rhodium or copper to make it strong enough to retain its shape and hold gemstones in place.
-Baird & Co are a highly reputable refiner and have been alloying gold for generations.
 The Edinburgh Assay Office's primary purpose is to independently test each jewellery item to be sold as gold to make sure it contains the correct amount of pure gold to be marked as 22ct, 18ct or 9ct.
 The Assay Office then stamps the piece of jewellery with the appropriate hallmark.
 Sheila Fleet is offering customers 18ct Scottish Gold.

 All of the gold content in jewellery marked with the Sheila Fleet Scottish Gold Mark is certified by the Edinburgh Assay Office as being from Scotgold Resources Cononish mine in the West of Scotland.